Nick Platt discusses the FM sector’s challenges, opportunities and working together better as an industry.

 What is the biggest priority for the FM industry in 2018?

 We need to work together as an industry more.
 We don’t have a unified voice and the whole industry suffers from that.
 Hungry FM companies looking for growth and procurement departments driving savings have reached a tipping point.
-For both service providers and customers, the biggest priority needs to be sustainability of contract, with reasonable KPIs/SLAs delivered in a transparent way.
+For both service providers and customers, the biggest priority needs to be sustainability of contracts, with reasonable KPIs/SLAs delivered in a transparent way.

 What are the main trends you are expecting to see in the market in 2018?